altertango/Subs_organizer/README.md

   2) inside each movie folder there is a single-file movie and no other files
   3) inside each movie folder there is a folder called "subs" with a srt file inside.

+It will copy the srt file to the movie folder, rename it as the movie plus "en.srt" and the rename the "subs" folder to "subs_processed"